WRFan/ubuntu/README.md

 Apart from ICS, there are a couple of NAT programmes that claim to be capable to provide NAT on Windows, but they all failed miserably when tested.
 I'll just name Wingate, now that one is simply pathetic, eats up your CPU by hammering senseless requests to the system and doesn't NAT anything.

 Other than that, there's WinPkFilter, which looked pretty good to me first, so I actually compiled a binary, which was supposed to auto-run on Windows boot initialising NAT through the WinPkFilter driver.
 It seemed to be working all right, but when accessing certain ipv4 addresses (don't remember exactly which ones, pinging local network addresses or something), the driver was getting into an eternal loop.
 I was first thinking I made a mistake while writing the code, but the small NAT programme supplied with WinPkFilter exhibits the same behaviour.
 All these nonsense made the Windows tcpip stack completely unstable, it was the first time since the installation of Win10 I was actually forced to use the Reset button on my computer.
 Now killing Win10, which is incredibly stable, is a great achievement, heads up, WinPkFilter!
 But personally, I must say, I don't like the idea of instability, so WinPkFilter flew right into the Recycle Bin.
-As did all other NAT programmes I tested... including ICS (great work, dism!).So back to VMWare NAT.
+As did all other NAT programmes I tested... including ICS (great work, dism!).
+So back to VMWare NAT.

 As you can see, "interfaces" bridges "eth0" (bridged to the second real network adapter, which is connected to the network, but is NOT the one talking to the cable modem) and "eth2" (the VMWare NAT adapter).
 This makes the VMWare NAT gateway accessible to the entire network, not just the virtual guest systems.